upenn-libraries/finding_aids/rails_app/README.md

 - an endpoint slug, which can include uppercase letters and underscores
 - technical contact, email
 - public contact, email
-- index url, if indexing from a webpage
+- webpage url, if indexing from a webpage
-- repository id, if indexing from the Penn ArchiveSpace instance
+- repository id, if indexing from a ArchiveSpace instance
+- aspace_instance slug, if indexing from an ArchiveSpace instance

 ### Generating Unique Identifiers
 Identifiers for each EAD are generated from the endpoint slug and unit id.
 The unit ids provided in each EAD should be unique for that repository.
 If they are not this is a problem the partner needs to rectify.